5hwb/ASBTransliteratorLibrary/README.md

 * In `translateFromToScript()`, move the 'grapheme insertion to output' to their own functions
 * Make rule selection in `selectRule()` based on new classes: RuleParser, with subclasses PatternRuleParser, CounterRuleParser and PhonemeVariantRuleParser
+	* Or even better: Move the selectRule() code to the Rule class

-# Replacer Rules File JSON syntax
+# Replacer Rulefile JSON syntax

 ## Rule syntax